xodio/xod-docs/docs/guide/data-types/README.md

 ## Port type

 The port type is used to denote physical ports on a board.
-For hystorical reasons, the term “port” is used rather than “pin” to clearly distinguish the pins of XOD nodes (software thing) and pins for wires (hardware thing).
+For historical reasons, the term “port” is used rather than “pin” to clearly distinguish the pins of XOD nodes (software thing) and pins for wires (hardware thing).
 You will see pins of the port type often when place nodes representing physical pieces of